 Fears grow in Sri Lanka for refugees targeted by mob violence

-Over 1,000 refugees, mainly Ahmadi Muslims from Pakistan, are under police protection
+More than 1,000 refugees, mainly Ahmadi Muslims from Pakistan, under police protection

-Ahmadi refugees from Pakistan pictured last Friday at the Ahmadiyya Muslim Community Center in Pasyala, Sri Lanka.
+Ahmadi refugees from Pakistan at the Ahmadiyya Muslim Community Centre in Pasyala, Sri Lanka, .
 Photograph: Reuters/Thomas Peter

 There is growing concern in Sri Lanka for the welfare of hundreds of refugees who have been targeted by mob violence in the wake of last week’s Islamic State terror attack.